 We can do so much with quality living books, copywork, and dictation.

 If you have to have your favorite curriculum, you can get it used on many different sites or Facebook groups that sell used homeschool curriculum.
+There are other ways to save money on curriculum as well.

 You Will Encounter Homeschool Critics